Newton-le-Willows: Sport

-The area is popular for rugby league, with St Helens R.F.C., Warrington Wolves, Widnes Vikings, Wigan Warriors and Leigh Centurions all being local teams.
-However, Newton-le-Willows never had a rugby league team until 2002, with the formation of Newton Storm ARLFC.
+The area is very popular for rugby league, with St Helens R.F.C., Warrington Wolves, Widnes Vikings, Wigan Warriors, Salford Red Devils and Leigh Leopards all being local teams.
+However, Newton-le-Willows never had a rugby league team until 2002, with the formation of Newton Storm RLFC.
 Storm has become one of the fastest-growing amateur rugby league clubs in the north-west.

 Rugby union was historically the most popular code in the town, with two teams, Newton-le-Willows RUFC and Vulcan RUFC being prominent teams in the South Lancashire and Cheshire leagues.
 The most prominent players in the past have been former England and British Lions international Fran Cotton, and Wigan player Steve Hampson.

 Cricket is now the major sport in the town, with Newton C.C. playing in the Premier Division of the Liverpool Competition, a major north west league with teams stretching from the Fylde coast to North Wales competing in it.
 Vulcan C.C. also represent the town on a more localised level.
 Newton has produced a number of players who have progressed onto Lancashire County Cricket Club.